-Dr. Floortje Scheepers is a professor of Innovation in Mental Health Care, head of the Department of Psychiatry (care, education and research) at UMC (University Medical Centre, Utrecht, Netherlands) and director of science at Phrenos Knowledge Center Phrenos aims to promote the personal healing, recovery and social participation of people with psychotic or other serious, long-term disorders.
-Phrenos does this by sharing and developing knowledge.
+Dr. Floortje Scheepers is a professor of Innovation in Mental Health Care, head of the Department of Psychiatry (care, education and research) at UMC (University Medical Centre, Utrecht, Netherlands) and director of science at Phrenos Knowledge Center.
+Phrenos aims to promote the personal healing, recovery and social participation of people with psychotic or other serious, long-term disorders, by sharing and developing knowledge.

-Since November 1, 2021, Dr. Scheepers has been appointed chair of the Quality Council by the Board of Directors of the Dutch National Health Care Institute.
+In 2021, Dr. Scheepers was appointed chairperson of the Quality Council by the Board of Directors of the Dutch National Health Care Institute.

 James Moore has personal experience of psychiatric drug withdrawal and is a keen advocate for greater awareness of the need to taper safely.
 He hosts and produces the Let's Talk Withdrawal and Mad in America podcasts.

-"My name is Eglantyne Drenth-Hoekstra; I have worked in 25 years of experience in mental health care and addiction care for over 25 years.
+"My name is Eglantyne Drenth-Hoekstra; I have worked in mental health care and addiction care for over 25 years.

-I have focused on patients with chronic pain who became addicted to the opiates prescribed to them by specialists and general practitioners.
-Combining my experience gained in addiction care and psychiatry, and working within an organization that focuses on chronic pain, I have been able to successfully help several patients wean off opiates, always using the 'the patient as expert' as primary point of reference."
+I focus on patients with chronic pain who have become addicted to the opiates prescribed to them by specialists and general practitioners.
+Combining my experience in addiction care and psychiatry and working within an organization that focuses on chronic pain, I have successfully helped patients wean off opiates, always using the 'the patient as expert' as primary point of reference."